Douglas Heath: Life

 Heath was one of the founders and benefactors of the Surrey county school at Cranleigh.
 He died unmarried at Kitlands on 25 September 1897, and was buried in Coldharbour churchyard.
-One of the early Cambridge Apostles, he was the last survivor of that group.
+One of the early Cambridge Apostles, he was the last survivor of that early group.

 Works

 For Spedding, Heath edited the legal remains of Bacon for the seventh volume of the major edition of the Works of Francis Bacon (1859, ed.
 Spedding, Ellis, and Heath).
 The several manuscripts of Bacon's professional writings were carefully collated, and many passages for the first time made intelligible.

 After retiring from the law, Heath wrote papers on Secular Local Changes in the Sea Level and the Dynamical Theory of Deep Sea Tides and the Effects of Tidal Friction (Philosophical Magazine March 1866 and March 1867).
 In 1874 he published An Elementary Exposition of the Doctrine of Energy, on the conservation of energy.

-Heath defended of Aristotle against what he saw as misconceptions by George Grote and others.
+Heath defended Aristotle against what he saw as misconceptions by George Grote and others.
 He wrote on the Arabicus Mons, and on the Cratylus of Plato.
 He also published papers on the veracity of Herodotus, and his views were strengthened by a journey up the River Nile as far as Dongola in 1874-5.